ber2/notes/coursera/NLP Specialization/1 Classification and Vector Spaces.md

 A simple model for [[Machine Translation]] is introduced as a linear transformation between word embeddings.

-[[Locality-sensitive Hashing]] is also introduced as a way to encode documents and enabling quick searches by looking up hash tables.
+[[LSH]] is also introduced as a way to encode documents and enabling quick searches by looking up hash tables.

 ### Programming assignment